stephennancekivell/fun-shapeless/slides/slides.md

 class: center, middle

 # Lists, Types and Generic Code
-Pattern matching to Pattern smashing

-Tricks with list of types.

 Working with lists and multiple types.
 Why List[Any] is bad and how ADT's, Type classes and HList can help is write awesome reliable code.